How to decrease your word count, without ruining your point.

 In some cases, there is no need to over describe something.
 Especially, if you are trying to cut down you word count, you don’t need to say the day was cloudless, there was little wind, humidity was perfect and it was a lovely 27 degrees.
 Shorten it by using ideas that are familiar to people e.g. ‘it was a perfect summer day’.
 Your readers will know what a perfect summer day is like so you don’t need to waste words explaining it.

-Sentences are typically used to convey one idea, however, if you can link two ideas together or two of your sentences discuss the same idea, do it.
-By using a comma to link the two sentences, you're bound to remove some words in the middle.
-For example, link “Emily was so mean to me.
-She used to bully me” into “Emily was so mean, she bullied me”.
+Sentences are typically used to convey one idea.
+However, if you can link two of your sentences together to discuss the same idea, do it.
+By using a comma or conjunction to link two sentences, you're bound to remove some words in the middle.
+For example, “Emily was so mean to me.
+She used to bully me” can be changed to “Emily was so mean because she used to bully me”.
 Make sure you don’t try and link every sentence as it will ruin the flow of your writing.

 Eliminate wordy transitions: